USU Board candidates 2021: Telita Goile - Honi Soit

 Slogan: Trust in Telita

-Colour: Purple
+Colour: Black

 Quiz score: 84%